Hamilton player strikes Lotto luck

 At the weekend a Waikato player won a share of $1 million after winning Lotto first division in Saturday night’s draw.

-The MyLotto online player wins $250,000, sharing the pot with a player from Auckland and two from Palmerston North.
+The MyLotto online player won $250,000, sharing the pot with a player from Auckland and two from Palmerston North.

 Winners in Lotto second division at the weekend included a Waikato MyLotto player and a person who bought a ticket at New World Whangamatā.
 They each won $15,885.